 Why Be Strong?

-A better question would be "why not be strong?" but that isn't very helpful to you at this point.
+A better question would be "why not be strong?"
 Here's my case for strength training:

 Strength is the foundation for a healthy, active, and adventure-filled life.
 Beyond that, having a base of strength will set you up to excel at any other fitness goal you’ll ever want to achieve.
 With a strong foundation, you’re more equipped to move from one activity to the next safely and with less of a learning curve.

 ➡ Let’s say you decide that you want to walk a mile in high heels to support an organization like WEAVE (the “primary provider of crisis intervention of crisis intervention services for survivors of domestic violence and sexual assault in Sacramento County”).
 After all is said-and-done, you’ll be a hell of a lot better off if you had conditioned your body to prepare for the walk than if you hadn’t.